Dustyroom/flat-kit-doc/index.md

 # Frequently Asked Questions (FAQs)

 #### Q. Why is Flat Kit giving errors in Unity 2019?
 > **A.** The difference between Unity Universal RP packages in versions 2019s and 2020s of Unity became so drastic that it became virtually impossible for us to keep supporting Flat Kit for 2019 version of Unity.
 That is why **Flat Kit v.
-2.2.0 bacame the last version compatible with Unity 2019.** The newer features and bug fixes are implemented for Unity 2020 and later.
+2.2.0 became the last version compatible with Unity 2019.** The newer features and bug fixes are implemented for Unity 2020 and later.
 The Package Manager in Unity 2019 should offer Flat Kit v.
 2.2.0 for the download.
 If the Package Manager in your project doesn't allow you to download Flat Kit v.
 2.2.0, please, let us know by sending a mail to info@dustyroom.com.

 #### Q. After importing/updating Flat Kit the shaders failed to compile.
 'X' shader is missing from the list.
 Why?
 > **A.** Because of the recent Unity's error, there is a mess going on with the packages in the Package Manager.
 You see one version of the package but in reality it may be another, unsupported one.
 Also, this bug won't let you install and change the versions of the assets in the Package Manager (which you need to do in this case — **you need to update the version of Universal RP**).
 Unity is working on it, here's the [issue tracker](https://issuetracker.unity3d.com/issues/package-manager-doesnt-show-available-updates).
 In short, it is fixed for the Unity versions listed in the issue tracker.
 To get this bug resolved for your project before Unity fixes stuff, you'll either have to update to the latest version of Unity within your major range (the latest of 2019s, or 2020's) **Currently the minimum versions with the bug fixed are 2019.4.19f1 and 2020.2.2f1 or later**.
 Additionally, if you are using Unity 2019.x or 2020.1, you need Flat Kit version 2.1.3 or later.
 Any version of Flat Kit works with Unity 2020.2 or later.
 If you updated to the latest version of Unity, and still haven't resolved it, please restart Unity.
 If after restart the errors won’t go away, clean the cache of the Package Manager and re-import Flat Kit, as it is another one symptom of this Unity's problem.
 You can find the cache here
-_Mac OS: (press Shift+Cmd+G in any Finder Window and paste this path)_ ~/Library/Unity/Asset Store-5.x
+_Mac OS:_ ~/Library/Unity/Asset Store-5.x (press Shift+Cmd+G in any Finder Window and paste this path)
-_Windows: (replace accountName with your actual account name)_ C:\Users\accountName\AppData\Roaming\Unity\Asset Store-5.x)
+_Windows:_ %APPDATA%\Unity\Asset Store-5.x (hidden folder)
+_Linux:_ ~/.local/share/unity3d/Asset Store-5.x

 #### Q. I am trying to import Flat Kit but can't find URP package / it downloads old version of Flat Kit?
 > **A.** It is an issue with Unity's Package Manager.
 Sometimes it won't let you download the latest versions of the assets if you use Unity v.
-2019.1.x.
+2019.4.x.
 The team at Unity is aware of this and a lot of publishers are requesting to get this fixed.
 Meanwhile, there is a workaround do get Flat Kit and other assets to work.
+First of all, close Unity Editor, navigate to the folder with Unity's cache and delete its content:
+_Mac OS:_ ~/Library/Unity/Asset Store-5.x (press Shift+Cmd+G in any Finder Window and paste this path)
+_Windows:_ %APPDATA%\Unity\Asset Store-5.x (hidden folder)
+_Linux:_ ~/.local/share/unity3d/Asset Store-5.x
-First of all, close Unity Editor, navigate to the folder with Unity's cache and delete its content (_Mac OS:_ ~/Library/Unity/Asset Store-5.x _Windows:_ C:\Users\accountName\AppData\Roaming\Unity\Asset Store-5.x), load the 2020.2 version of Unity (if you don't have it installed, please do so), create either the new project of upgrade your existing one to 2020.2, go to the Window ▶︎ Package Manager ▶︎ My Assets and import Flat Kit.
-If you need to return to 2019.1.x version of Unity, you'll be able to copy it from 2020.2.
+Then load the 2020.3 version of Unity (if you don't have it installed, please do so), create either the new project of upgrade your existing one to 2020.3, go to the Window ▶︎ Package Manager ▶︎ My Assets and import Flat Kit.
+If you need to return to 2019.1.x version of Unity, you'll be able to copy it from 2020.3.
 If, for some reason, you can't do the above mentioned workaround, send us an email to info@dustyroom.com and we'll provide you with the direct link to the package.

 #### Q. Is it easy to use Flat Kit for a beginner?
 > **A.** Yes, there's nothing complicated about it from the user perspective.
 Even though there are lots of parameters, they all have good default values and well-structured interface.
 Additionally, there are mouse-over tooltips with little hints on all parameters.